kanidm/webauthn-rs/README.md

   and ignores requested algorithms.
 Not resolved.
 * Windows 10 / Windows 11 + Firefox 98 - When aaguid is meant
   to be 16 bytes of 0, it emits a single 0 byte.
 This should be resolved as of 2022-04-17
-* Apple Passkeys do not identify themself as a transferable credential, and should be considered to be floating.
 * CTAP2.0/CTAP2.1 compliant devices - Incorrectly request UV on registration, but do not prompt for it during authentication, leading to possible social engineering and UV bypass attacks
+* Windows Hello with TPM - Often use RSA-SHA1 signatures over attestation which may allow credential compromise/falsification

+* BUG in safare, NOT Apple Passkeys (was, passkeys do not identify themself as a transferable credential, and should be considered to be floating.)

 Standards Compliance
 --------------------